 Shoving off after a harrowing boarding process.

-A driver's look that inspires real confidence.
 The guy in the Peruvian Hat seemed to be in charge.
 During the entire crossing he was chomping on Coca leaves.

 The other problem was the ferry had a fixed bow, meaning we had to back the motorcycles off the ferry and down another loose plank ramp.
 We made it off the ferry with only one tumble.
 Chris and had the same reaction after were safely on firm ground again.
 We were both pleased that we were on a one way trip.